upala-digital-identity/docs/source/explosive-bots.rst

 Simple building block to build complex systems.
 Many network designs could be used.
 This is a standard to connect them all.
 Can create different systems.
 Even better it can be used to unite different systems into one.

 or decide to merge with the Upala Universe.
 These systems can be used by a DApp or combined

+Neither Group types nor Branches are parts of the protocol.
+These are just sets of **paradigms** with quite arbitrary names.
+These paradigms help to understand the possibilities of the protocol.
+And can be helpful when building on top of Upala.

 Conclusion
 =============